 Seniors will meet with their counselors individually at least once each semester.
-Counselors will schedule seniors for these meetings throughout the Fall & Spring.
-Students are welcome to drop in to see their counselor anytime.
-The Counseling Department will host a parent series with outside speakers on various topics throughout the year.
+Your fall appointment will be a family meeting tailored to your college plan.
+Students are encouraged to request an appointment or drop in to see their counselor anytime.
 It is recommended that Seniors should attend college visits at Jesuit High School receptions, fairs, and information sessions of the colleges they are most interested in.